Kielce: Second World War

 Notable acts of resistance included theft of 2 tons of TNT from the "Społem" factory run by the Nazis, which were then used by the partisans to make hand grenades.
 Also, the daring escape from jail in Kielce of a dozen or so AK members, organized in November 1942 by Stanisław Depczyński.
 Not to mention, a grenade attack by a unit of the GL on the Smoleński coffee shop, killing 6 Germans including a major in the SS (February 1943), as well as the assassination of the noted Gestapo informant Franz Wittek on 15 June 1944, by a unit under Second Lt.
 Kazimierz Smolak on the corner of Solna and Paderewski Streets.
 One of the attackers died during the attack and a further four lost their lives not long afterwards.
 This was not the first assassination attempt against Wittek.
 In 1942, Henryk Pawelec fired at him in the market square, but his pistol misfired.
 In February 1943, a unit under the command of Stanisław Fąfar shot at Wittek by the Seminarium building.
 Wittek, though wounded by 14 bullets, survived.
 Successful assassinations of local collaborators, including the shooting of Jan Bocian took place in broad daylight at a shop in Bodzentyńska Street.
 Similar was the attack on the factory of C. Wawrzyniak in March 1943, terrorizing and disarming the volksdeutscher workers and destroying the machinery, as well as the attack on the HASAG factory in May 1943 and the takeover of the Kielce Herbskie railway station.
+The underground University of the Western Lands gave secret lectures in Kielce.

+From 1942 to 1944, the Germans operated a collection camp for Soviet POWs, seen as potential collaborators.

 In 1944, during and following the Warsaw Uprising, the Germans deported thousands of Varsovians from the Dulag 121 camp in Pruszków, where they were initially imprisoned, to Kielce.
 Those Poles were mainly old people, ill people and women with children.
-9,000 Poles expelled from Warsaw stayed in Kielce, as of November 1, 1944.
+9,000 Poles expelled from Warsaw stayed in Kielce, as of 1 November 1944.